Italy’s Great Hill Towns

 Orvieto, with its natural hilltop fortification, was the pope's place of refuge in the 1500s.
 He wanted to be sure he had water during a time of siege.
 So he built an extravagant well.

 St. Patrick's Well — 175 feet deep — is designed with a double-helix pattern.
 The two spiral stairways allow an efficient one-way traffic flow — intriguing now, but critical then.
 Imagine if donkeys and people, balancing jugs of water, had to go up and down the same stairway.

 Digging this was a huge project.
 Even today, when faced with a difficult task, Italians say, "It's like digging St. Patrick's Well."

-I find restaurateurs are happy to let me cap my dinner by taking my after dinner glass of vin santo to a favorite spot and enjoy the magic of a hill town after dark.
+I find restaurateurs are happy to let me cap my meal by taking my after-dinner glass of Vin Santo to a favorite spot to enjoy the magic of a hill town after dark.

 The countryside of Umbria and Tuscany is velvety green in the spring.
-Fertile fields are set off by rustic estates and Cyprus tree-lined windy lanes.
+Fertile fields are set off by venerable estates and cyprus-tree-lined windy lanes.

 The Bottai family is happy to show thirsty and prospective customers around their estate.

-Corrado: So, this is our farm that belongs to our family since six generations, and on our feats we have a lot of history coming from the Etruscan times.
+Corrado: So, this is our farm that belongs to our family since six generations, and at our feet, we have a lot of history coming from the Etruscan times.